 - Solo Parent and/or their dependents under RA 8972

-- Underprivileged and homeless citizen under RA 7279
+- Underprivileged and homeless citizens under RA 7279

 - Senior Citizen under RA 9994

-We know you are looking about What are the courses under CHED scholarship?
-Here are the CHED priority courses for where qualified beneficiaries of CHED Regular Programs shall be directed to enroll:
+We know you are looking at: What are the courses under CHED scholarship?
+Here are the CHED priority courses for which qualified beneficiaries of CHED Regular Programs shall be directed to enroll: